Fatty Acids: Straight-Chain Monoenoic

 Biosynthesis of the n-9 and n-7 families of monoenoic fatty acids

 Plants: There are two unrelated types of fatty acid desaturase (with multiple isoforms) in higher plants that are involved in the synthesis of monoenoic fatty acids, i.e., soluble acyl-acyl carrier protein (ACP) desaturases and membrane-bound desaturases, both of which are di‑iron-oxo enzymes with a dimeric quaternary structure.
 Those most studied are the soluble enzymes that occur mainly in the plastid and use preformed fatty acids bound to ACP, rather than to CoA, as the substrate.
-The crystal structure of the enzyme from the castor plant (Ricinus communis) has been characterized by spectroscopy and molecular biology methods and consists of two identical monomers, each containing an active site with a di-iron-oxo cluster and a potential substrate-binding region, which takes the form of a hydrophobic pocket traversing the protein.
+The crystal structure of the enzyme from the castor plant (Ricinus communis) has been characterized by spectroscopy and molecular biology methods and consists of two identical monomers, each containing a catalytic site with a di-iron-oxo cluster and a potential substrate-binding region, which takes the form of a hydrophobic pocket traversing the protein.
 The iron is reduced by ferredoxin and molecular oxygen is bound to it, resulting in a complex that can remove hydrogens and electrons in a stepwise manner from carbons 9 and 10 of stearoyl-ACP with formation of a double bond.
 By means of modelling studies, it has been suggested that the stearoyl substrate fits into the hydrophobic pocket particularly well if it adopts a gauche conformation at the C9–C10 positions in the region adjacent to the di-iron core, thus facilitating regio-selective syn‑dehydrogenation to produce the oleyl product (sometimes described as "a textbook example of a lock-and-key type of binding site").

 The structures of other soluble plant desaturases that differ in the positional specificity of double bond insertion and the chain-length of the substrate have been determined, and these are responsible for the biosynthesis of the many unusual fatty acids found in plants.
-As they are similar in amino acid sequences and in the di-iron binding amino acid motifs to the stearoyl ACP Δ9‑desaturase, it has been suggested that changes to as few as four amino acid locations in these enzymes can change the regiospecificity of desaturation, probably by altering the presentation of the substrate to the active site.
+As they are similar in amino acid sequences and in the di-iron binding amino acid motifs to the stearoyl ACP Δ9‑desaturase, it has been suggested that changes to as few as four amino acid locations in these enzymes can change the regiospecificity of desaturation, probably by altering the presentation of the substrate to the catalytic site.
 For example, five residues substituted from the castor sequence into the corresponding positions in the Thunbergia sequence converted Δ6-16:0-ACP desaturase of the latter into a Δ9‑18:0‑ACP desaturase.
 A mechanistic link between desaturases and hydroxylases has been observed in some plant species.

 A Δ6-stearoyl-acylcarrier protein (18:0-ACP) desaturase from Thunbergia laurifolia in plastids responsible for the biosynthesis of petroselinic acid (6‑18:1) has been characterized and shown to differ from the archetypal Δ9-18:0-ACP desaturase by mutations in key amino acids.
 In seed oils of the Umbelliferae, a different mechanism operates in which this fatty acid is synthesised by a desaturase that removes hydrogens from position 4 of palmitoyl-ACP before the resulting 4-16:1 is elongated by two carbon atoms to produce 6-18:1.
 After release of the free acid by a thioesterase, it is transferred to the endoplasmic reticulum and converted to the CoA ester for incorporation into triacylglycerols.
 Sequential two-carbon elongation of monoenoic acids by elongases in this manner is a common method of altering the positional distribution of double bonds relative to the carboxyl group in hydrocarbon chains in plants as in animals.